richburke/node-steps/README.md

 > **Improvements needed**
 [ ] Fix multi-round interaction.
 [ ] Validate input.
+[ ] Modularize and generally improve the structure of the app.
 [ ] Display results history.

 ### Step 2